mmetc/crowdsec/pkg/setup/README.md

 The `setup.yaml` file
 =====================

-This files does not actually have a defined name, as it's usually generated to standard output and consumed via the `--from-file` flag.
+This files does not actually have a defined name, as it's usually generated to standard output.

 For example, on a Linux system running Apache under systemd you can execute: